emmacadavra/creature-feature-react/README.md

 #### **My Faves**

-'My Faves' only shows posts that the currently logged in user has reacted to, in order of most recent reactionfirst (as opposed to most recently uploaded post first).
+'My Faves' only shows posts that the currently logged in user has reacted to, in order of most recent reaction first (as opposed to most recently uploaded post first).

 #### **Category Search**

-The categorory search buttons only show posts that are tagged with that specific category.
+The category search buttons only show posts that are tagged with that specific category.
 The three categories to choose from are "Facinorous Fluffballs"(ie, all fluffy animals!), "Reptillian Villains" (for reptiles and the like), and "Feathered Fiends" for birds.

 #### **Search Bar**